trappitsch/box/docs/index.md

 We welcome contributions to this project.
-If you run into any problem, want to suggest a feature, want to contribute, or just want to say hi, please feel free to open an issue on [GitHub](https://github.com/trappitsch/box/issues) or to start a new [discussion](https://github.com/trappitsch/box/discussions).
+If you run into any problem, want to suggest a feature, want to contribute, or just want to say hi, please feel free to open an issue on [GitHub](https://github.com/trappitsch/boxer/issues) or to start a new [discussion](https://github.com/trappitsch/boxer/discussions).

 ## Pre-requisites

-In order to run `box`, you must have `cargo` installed.
+In order to run `boxer`, you must have `cargo` installed.
 Instructions to do so can be found [here](https://doc.rust-lang.org/cargo/getting-started/installation.html).